Skip to main content

 Per-IP webhook500 req/min/api/webhooks/* (before signature verification)

-Per-Clerk-user dashboard200 req/minAll authenticated dashboard surfaces
+Per-authenticated-user200 req/minAll authenticated dashboard surfaces

-Per-(tenant, tool)50 req/minEach of the 14 internal tool endpoints
+Per-(tenant, tool)50 req/minEach internal tool endpoint

 Per-(tenant, agent-router)1000 req/minThe agent dispatch chokepoint

-Per-tenant aggregate5000 req/minAcross all surfaces
+Per-tenant aggregate5000 req/minAcross all authenticated surfaces

 Per-customer-number (chat)30 req/minWhatsApp inbound, post-payload-parse